Cross-Lane Communication: When Lanes Need to Talk

 shiftPattern := lanes.From([]uint16{2, 4, 6, 8})

-shiftedLo := varying[4] byte(shifted)
+shiftedLo := lanes.Varying[byte](shifted)

-shiftedHi := varying[4] byte(lanes.ShiftRight(shifted, 8))
+shiftedHi := lanes.Varying[byte](lanes.ShiftRight(shifted, 8))

-decodedChunks := shiftedLo | lanes.Rotate(shiftedHi, 1)
+decodedChunks := shiftedLo | lanes.RotateWithin(shiftedHi, 1, 4)

 return []byte(output), valid